Relintai/pandemonium_engine_docs/05_engine_development/02_cpp/07_custom_modules_in_cpp.md

 folder, make sure you don't lose work by extracting older docs from an older engine build on top of the newer ones.

-Note that if you don't have write access rights to your supplied `<path )`, you might encounter an error similar to the following:
+Note that if you don't have write access rights to your supplied `&lt;path&gt;`, you might encounter an error similar to the following:

 ```